ianozsvald/data_science_delivered/README.md

     -   adding tests

         -   [py.test](http://pytest.org/latest/) to write cleaner tests than with Python's built-in `unittest.py` tests
+            - you can run `py.test -s` to see `stdout` (which otherwise is hidden unless the tests fail) and `py.test -s -pdb` to drop into the Python debugger on a failure (so you get dropped in to [pdb](https://docs.python.org/3/library/pdb.html) to do live debugging)

         -   [coverage](https://pypi.python.org/pypi/coverage) to figure out if you're actually testing all of your code (so you can figure out which bits need the urgent addition of tests!)